-- The program must be completed within five years. - All courses must be completed from Central Seminary. - A cumulative GPA of 2.0 (C) must be achieved.
+- All courses must be completed from Central Seminary. - A cumulative GPA of 2.0 (C) must be achieved.

 The Certificate in Biblical Counseling is a very flexible program designed to meet the needs of pastors, counselors, and teachers.
 Courses are offered in the semester format (both mornings and evenings), week-long modular format, and weekend format (four Friday evenings and Saturday mornings).
 The certificate may be completed in two years.